Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Introduction

-In this letter we study analytically the dynamics of a test particle orbiting a central mass $M$ on a keplerian orbit with semi major axis $a$ which is perturbed by an external time dependent quadruple potential given by:
+In this letter we study analytically the dynamics of a test particle orbiting a central mass $M$ on a Keplerian orbit with semimajor axis $a$ which is perturbed by an external quadrupole potential given by: